tomdunbar/sympy_vector_expressions/README.md

 ## Current Status

-The module is not in a fully functioning status.
-Substaintial portions need to be re-engineered and rewritten.
+At the moment, only basic functionalities and printing are implemented.
+Large portions of the code need to be re-engineered and/or rewritten.

-Take a look at the `tests` folder to see example of this module usage.
+Take a look at the Jupyter notebooks in the **Tutorial** folder to learn the intended functionality.
+Additionally, take a look at the `tests` folder to see example of this module usage.

+Finally, feel free to help with the development.

 ### TODO